Why is Descartes A Kant’s Paper Dolls on my best 1,000 albums ever list?

 And that’s the beauty of having an expansive canvass of 1,000 entries – it allows “room” for worthy comers from odd-bizarro corners of the musical spectrum.

-This is definitely an experimental album on multiple fronts.
-The songs typically are less than two minutes (save for “Ladies Coat,” which comes in at 2:50), and absolutely lack any kind of traditional verse-chorus structure.
+Paper Dolls is an experimental album on multiple fronts.
+The songs are typically less than two minutes (save for “Ladies Coat,” which comes in at 2:50), and absolutely lack any kind of traditional verse-chorus structure.
 While there are vocals – and often surprisingly sweet and crooning female vocals, at that – they play backdrop to some of the zanier instrumental explorations you’ve heard.

 So that’s a description of a journey through just one of this album’s songs.